 The DC power supply converts the standard 220 V, 50 Hz ac available at wall outlets into a constant dc voltage.
 It is one of the most common electronic circuits that you will find.
 The dc voltage produced by a power supply is used to power all types of electronic circuits, such as television receivers, stereo systems, VCRs, CD players and most laboratory equipment.
-A block diagram for a complete power supply is shown in Fig 3.1.
+A block diagram for a complete power supply is shown in Fig 2-1.
 The rectifier can be either a half-wave rectifier or a full-wave rectifier (covered in proceeding labs).
-The rectifier converts the ac input voltage to a pulsating dc voltage, which is half-wave rectified as shown in Figure 3.2.
+The rectifier converts the ac input voltage to a pulsating dc voltage, which is half-wave rectified as shown in Figure 2-2.
 The filter eliminates the fluctuations in the rectified voltage and produces a relatively smooth dc voltage.
 The power supply filter is covered in proceeding labs.
 The regulator is a circuit that maintains a constant de voltage for variations in the input line voltage or in the load.
 Regulators vary from a single device to more complex integrated circuits.
-The load is a circuit or device for which the power supply producing is the dc voltage load current, as shown in Fig. 3.1 and
+The load is a circuit or device for which the power supply is producing the dc voltage and load current.
+Fig. 2-1